Skip to main content

 • Renting bikes is the easiest way to cover the lower valley.
 The road is mostly flat, but bring water and a layer because mountain weather shifts fast.

-Want to swap the valley shuttle for a bike day, or add an extra hike up the valley?Open the free planner to drag stops between days, add your own stops, and map the whole route live.
+Want to swap the valley shuttle for a bike day, or add an extra hike up the valley?Open the planner to drag stops between days, add your own stops, and map the whole route live.

 3